marmelab/react-admin/docs/useGetIdentity.md

 # `useGetIdentity`

-React-admin calls `authProvider.getIdentity()` to retrieve and display the current logged in user name and avatar.
+React-admin calls `authProvider.getIdentity()` to retrieve and display the current logged-in username and avatar.
 The logic for calling this method is packaged into a custom hook, `useGetIdentity`, which you can use in your own code.

 ![identity](./img/identity.png)